 indicated Channel Load Reporting Condition is true.
 Otherwise, the STA shall not respond with a Channel

 Load Report.

+A non-VHT STA shall not include a Wide Bandwidth Channel Switch subelement in the Channel Load Request.
+A VHT STA shall not include a Wide Bandwidth Channel Switch subelement in the Channel Load Request sent to a non-VHT STA.

+If the Wide Bandwidth Channel Switch subelement is included in a Channel Load Request or a Channel Load Report, then the Operating Class shall indicate a 40 MHz channel spacing.

 8.4.2.23.6 Noise Histogram Request

 The Measurement Request field corresponding to a Noise Histogram Request is shown in Figure 8-111.

-Operating Class indicates the channel set for which the measurement request applies.
+If the Wide Bandwidth Channel Switch subelement is not included, Operating Class indicates the channel set for which the measurement request applies.
 Country, Operating Class, and Channel Number together specify the channel frequency and spacing for which the measurement request applies.
-Valid values of Operating Class are shown in Annex E. Channel Number indicates the channel number for which the measurement request applies.
+Valid values of Operating Class are shown in Annex E, excluding Operating Classes that encompass a primary channel but do not identify the location of the primary channel. <Editor, note deletion of linefeed>.
+Channel Number indicates the channel number for which the measurement request applies.
 Channel Number is defined within an Operating Class as shown in Annex E.

+If the Wide Bandwidth Channel Switch subelement is included, the fields in the Wide Bandwidth Channel Switch sub-element indicate the channel for which the measurement request applies, and the Operating Class and Channel Number together specify the primary channel and primary 40 MHz channel within the channel identified by the Wide Bandwidth Channel Switch subelement.

 Table 8-62—Optional subelement IDs for Noise Histogram Request